|

 PROFICIENCY OF DIRECTORS

-names in the database maintained by the Indian Institute of Corporate Affairs, Manesar,
+database maintained by the Indian Institute of Corporate Affairs, Manesar, Haryana.
+Those

-Haryana.
-Those of the independent directors who are not otherwise exempted have appeared
+of the independent directors who are not otherwise exempted have appeared and passed the

 REMUNERATION POLICY

-of payment for performance, for potential and for growth.
-The Remuneration Policy reflects
+performance, for potential and for growth.
+The Remuneration Policy reflects on certain

-on certain guiding principles of the Company such as aligning remuneration with the longer
+guiding principles of the Company such as aligning remuneration with the longer term

-creating a linkage to corporate and individual performance and emphasising on line
+creating a linkage to corporate and individual performance and emphasizing on line

 expertise and market competitiveness so as to attract the best talent.
 It also ensures the